makrand-notes/python-learning/notes.md

 However cat.name = 'cat' will not change animal name for dog object.

-To make a instance variable private, use double underscore.
+To make a instance variable private, use double underscore whereas to make it protected use single underscore(_).
 You can also use __ to make methods private as well.

     class Player(Person):